Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 One thing to keep in mind is that a given pair can participate to two different samples.
 If two atoms ``i`` and ``j`` are closer than the cutoff, the list of pairs will only contain the ``i-j`` pair, and not the ``j-i`` pair (it is a so-called half neighbors list).
-That being said, we can get the list of species with ``system.species()`` before the loop over pairs, and then construct the two candidate samples and check for their presence.
+That being said, we can get the list of atomic types with ``system.types()`` before the loop over pairs, and then construct the two candidate samples and check for their presence.
 If neither of the samples was requested, then we can skip the calculation for this pair.
 We also use ``system.pairs_containing()`` to get the number of neighbors a given center has.